 Jonas Hiller made thirty one saves in the win, several of the larcenous variety, while Luongo looked particularly rusty allowing two weak goals and three goals on twenty-two shots in the loss.
 The Canucks got goals from Henrik Sedin, Sami Salo on the two man-advantage, and Mark Mancari (who tipped a dangerous cross-crease feed from Cam Fowler into his own team's net).
 In the last couple of minutes in the game, the Canucks failed to capitalize on a 6-on-3 advantage with Luongo on the bench and two Ducks skater in the penalty-box.

 The Canucks can't seem to get into the Winners Only Party.

 Ryan Reynolds can, but no one accepts his free drink offers.

 Headshots are a Canucksarmy feature where we link to the days freshest news, and other assorted Canucks web-goodies.
-If you've written a blogpost and would like it to be featured in our Headshots posts please e-mail Thom at email@example.com.
+If you've written a blogpost, made a tribute video or birthed a clever .gif into existence - please e-mail me at firstname.lastname@example.org.

 The above image is from a post about the Canucks "Stanley Cup Finals hangover" from Days of Y'Orr.
 The DOY guys have averaged about a post per week devoted exclusively to the Canucks, their fans and the city of Vancouver.
 That's more posts over the course of the last few months than fifty percent of the "bigger" Canucks blogs in the smylosphere.
 Thats...
 Well it's something.

 September 28 2011 02:54PM

 Will Keith Ballard start the season in the Canucks Top-Six?